Tumbleweed Ranch

 The McCroskey House

 This farm bungalow represents one of the many homes built by early farmers in Chandler.
 The bungalow was a very popular home style, since it was cheap to build, simple in design, and practical.
 The Edwards family built this home in 1917.
 Many families built a home similar to the McCroskey House, often ordered through Sears, Montgomery Wards, Aladdin or other companies.
-At the present time, the McCrosky House is open for tours during special events.
-If you are interested in a tour, call the Chandler Museum at 480-782-2874
+At the present time, the McCrosky House is not open to the public.

 The Edwards House